Strikes across Gaza kill at least 92 as Israel prepares to ramp up its offensive

 The war began when Hamas-led militants attacked southern Israel, killing 1,200 people and taking about 250 hostages.

+Trump on Wednesday said his administration will soon have more to say on a plan for Gaza — which may include a new push for a ceasefire between Hamas and Israel, the release of hostages and an influx of aid to Palestinians.

+“You’ll be knowing probably in the next 24 hours,” Trump told reporters in the Oval Office.

-Trump on Tuesday stunned many in Israel when he declared that only 21 of the 59 hostages remaining in Gaza are still alive.
-Israel previously has insisted the figure stands at 24, although an Israeli official said there was “serious concern” for the lives of three captives.
+He had stunned many in Israel a day earlier when he declared that only 21 of the 59 hostages remaining in Gaza are still alive.
+Israel previously insisted the figure stands at 24, although an Israeli official said there was “serious concern” for the lives of three captives.
 The official said there has been no sign of life from those three, whom the official did not identify.
-He said that until there is evidence proving otherwise, the three are considered to be alive.
+He said that until proven otherwise, the three are considered to be alive.
 The official, who spoke on condition of anonymity to discuss sensitive details related to the war, said the families of the captives were updated on those developments.

 The Hostages and Missing Families Forum, a group representing the families of the captives, demanded from Israel's government that if there is “new information being kept from us, give it to us immediately.”
 It also called for Netanyahu to halt the war in Gaza until all hostages are returned.
 “This is the most urgent and important national mission,” it said on a post on X.